CataractsSkip to the navigation

 For adults who have cataracts in both eyes, surgery is not normally done on both eyes at the same time.
 The first eye needs to heal.
 Then your doctor will determine how much eyesight has improved before surgery is done on the second eye.

-There are two types of cataract surgery.
+There are two main types of cataract surgery.
 They are both done in an outpatient center.
 The decision about which one to use depends on what kind of cataract you have and how much experience the surgeon has with each type of surgery.

 - Phacoemulsification (small-incision surgery).
 In this type of surgery, the incisions are small, and sound waves (ultrasound) are used to break up the lens into small pieces.
 This is the most common method of doing cataract surgery.
+Your doctor may use a laser to help with part of this surgery.

 - Standard extracapsular cataract extraction (ECCE).
 In this type of surgery, the lens and the front portion of the lens capsule wrapped around the lens is opened.
 The lens is then carefully removed in one piece.